ryanswalters/Norian/docs/first_run.md

 ## Known Issues

 Tests and coverage need internet access to install dev dependencies.
 If running in an offline or restricted environment, run `scripts/setup-dev.sh` on a machine with internet first, or manually install the packages specified in `package.json`.
+End-to-end tests use Playwright.
+With the dev server running, execute `npm run e2e`.
+Visit `/preview` in the app to try the live agent and memory panel.